zhangyunhao116/ccas/README.md

 ## Introduction

-A simple utility used for convert string between camel-case and snake-case in python3.
+A simple utility used for convert object between camel-case and snake-case in python3.